 In addition, Lieberman has created several instructional and advice-driven videos for aspiring basketball players.

-Today, Lieberman travels around the country speaking to private and public corporations, non-profit organizations and basketball camps.
-Her speaking engagements cover a myriad of topics such as business and sports, image and self-esteem, teamwork and winning and working and parenting.
+Lieberman travels around the country speaking to private and public corporations, non-profit organizations and basketball camps.
+Her speaking engagements cover a myriad of topics such as business and sports, image and self-esteem, teamwork and winning, and working and parenting.

 During her career, Lieberman achieved monumental success, and her legacy has forever impacted the sport.
-It is only fitting that awards are given in her honor, such as the Nancy Lieberman Award.
-It is given to the most outstanding female point guard in NCAA Division I Basketball, and it has adorned the likes of Sue Bird, Diana Taurasi, Temeka Johnson, Ivory Latta, and Lindsey Harding.
+It is only fitting that awards are given in her honor, such as the Nancy Lieberman Award, which is given to the most outstanding female point guard in NCAA Division I Basketball, and it has adorned the likes of Sue Bird, Diana Taurasi, Temeka Johnson, Ivory Latta, and Lindsey Harding.